VHKoisa/GWOC-24-WinterCoders/README.md

 4. Enter "localhost:3000".
 5. Here is your website.

-Project Details :
+Project Details :<br />
-• Engineered a dynamic full-stack web application showcasing Tarang Bombale’s tutoring achievements, featuring interactive modules and student testimonials; amplified client’s digital presence, resulting in a 40% increase in student inquiries and a 25% boost in enrollment
+• Engineered a dynamic full-stack web application showcasing Tarang Bombale’s tutoring achievements, featuring interactive modules and student testimonials; amplified client’s digital presence, resulting in a 40% increase in student inquiries and a 25% boost in enrollment<br />
-• Experimented with Python Jinja library to write form data in admin panel
+• Experimented with Python Jinja library to write form data in admin panel<br />
-• Used fade-in scroll animations and instructionObserver class provided by Js
+• Used fade-in scroll animations and instructionObserver class provided by Js<br />